Honda MDX Review

 Summary:

-What we did not: Slightly vague steering, Soft suspension
+What we don't like: Slightly vague steering, Soft suspension

 Fresh styling, more power, and new features highlight the 2007 redesign of Honda's premium midsize SUV.
 The MDX is not really intended to do anything other than run on sealed and unsealed roads, so is very much a soft-roader.